moss-l/bhs-js-testing/boolean-simplification.md

 ```

 It’s not clear that that’s a huge improvement in readability but now
-we’ve got something to work with.
-Consider this this gnarly expression:
+we’ve got something to work with and can move on to the meat of
+simplifying Boolean expressions.

+## Simplifing complicated Boolean expressions

+Consider the gnarly expression we just wrote as our first test
+condition:

 ```javascript
 (weekday && vacation) || (!weekday && vacation) || (!weekday && !vacation)
 ```

-Now we can get down to simplifying actual Boolean expressions.
-This
+It seems weird that it takes three `&&`, two `||`, and a couple of `!`
+operators to reduce the two values, `weekday` and `vacation` down to a
+single Boolean value.
+Surely there must be a simpler way to write that
+expression.

+And indeed there is.
+The process of simplifying Boolean expressions is
-process is just like simplifying mathematical expressions except with
+just like simplifying arithmetic expressions except with slightly
-slightly different rules.
+different rules.
 With numbers we’re used to rules like:

 ```
 1 × x ⟹ x